WTO DS639: Russia vs EU CBAM: Complete Analysis of the First CBAM Dispute

 WTO DS639 stands as the only formal WTO challenge to EU CBAM filed by any country globally, with Russia submitting its request for consultations on May 12, 2025, targeting the EU carbon border adjustment mechanism as a violation of core GATT disciplines.
-The dispute centers on 3 primary GATT articles: Article I (Most-Favored-Nation), Article III (National Treatment), and Article X (Transparency), plus a parallel claim under the SCM Agreement.
+On July 10, 2026, Russia escalated the dispute by requesting establishment of a panel, making DS639 the first border carbon adjustment dispute to reach the panel-request stage anywhere.
+The EU blocked that first request at the DSB meeting of July 24, 2026, so no panel has been established yet; Russia can resubmit at the next regular DSB meeting, where establishment would be quasi-automatic.
+Russia's claims span GATT Articles I, II, III, X and XI, the Import Licensing Agreement, and the SCM Agreement.
 Understanding DS639 requires mapping the legal arguments on both sides, the procedural history, and why the absence of a functioning WTO Appellate Body fundamentally limits what this dispute can achieve.

 What Is WTO DS639?